HarrisonLeach1/workout-tracker/README.md

 # Workout Tracker

-An app to create workout routines and exercises to track your workout progress during self-isolation.
+An app to create workout routines and exercises to track your workout progress during isolation/quarantine.

 ## Motivation